 Jump-starting a car used to be a simple task, but as cars have become more complex, new risks have emerged, and you should proceed with caution if you jump-start on your own.

-Regardless, is it ok for me to use my Mercedes to jump-start another vehicle?
+is it okay for me to use my Mercedes to jump-start another vehicle?

 Yes, a Mercedes-Benz is capable of jump-starting another vehicle.
 All that remains is to ensure that the connections to the latter are made correctly.
 A small error can cause significant damage to your car’s components.